-This is mandatory, 200-hour internship program for all students in FCIT.
+This is mandatory, 200-hour internship program for all FCIT students.
 The objective of this course is to provide students the opportunity to apply their academic education with hands-on, real world experience in a work setting.
 Students are sent to different companies to get the real flavor of work group, communications, and professional development experiences.